More about SBI Cards and Payment Services Limited

 Technicals

-Parabolic SAR: The PSAR for SBICARD continues to indicate a bearish outlook, reinforcing a resistance level that could limit upward potential.
-This suggests that the market may remain under bearish control, with resistance acting as a barrier to significant upward movement.
+Parabolic SAR: The PSAR for SBICARD continues to signal a bearish stance, reinforcing a resistance level that could restrict upward movement.
+This resistance suggests that the market may remain under bearish pressure, with limited potential for breaking higher.

 If you have enjoyed reading, spread the word: